Equity, Diversity and Inclusion

 Fundamentally, it starts with recognising, acknowledging and examining what diversity looks like.
 It requires us to think about how equity can be perceived, and how this may still result in an unfair outcome – a lack of inclusion – for many of our young people.
 It is now the duty of all schools to shine a light on pupils’ lived experience (good or bad), as well as that of the society around them.
 Moreover, we are called to equip our young people with the confidence to correctly identify injustice, and to seek fairness for all.

-It has been thrilling to engage the pupils on these matters, and to hear their many reflections and hopes for how we might improve inclusion within our community.
-One of our first steps was to redesign our school council, within which we now have a designated EDI pupil-led team.
-We have also launched clubs to support minorities and create belonging within our pupil body, including an African Caribbean Society and HinduSoc, which meet to celebrate diversity, form community and tackle challenging issues in an open, inclusive setting.
-Lastly, we have woven regular EDI content into tutor times and assemblies for each year group, allowing for pupil reflection and discussion on topics including discrimination in sport, unconscious bias, microaggressions, and the strengths found within neurodiversity.
+We have also launched clubs to support minorities and create belonging within our pupil body, including an African & Caribbean Society and HinduSoc, which meet to celebrate diversity, form community and tackle challenging issues in an open and inclusive setting.
+Lastly, we have woven regular EDI content into tutor times, assemblies and our schemes of work for each year group, allowing for pupil reflection and discussion on numerous topics including discrimination in sport, unconscious bias, microaggressions, and the strengths found within neurodiversity.
+Whilst this is clearly an ever-evolving landscape, our latest EDI roadmaps offer a snapshot of our work to date, and can be viewed here.

 Ms L Mantle, Assistant Head (Equity and Pupil Wellbeing)